 You must tell us if you believe you are a vulnerable customer.

-We may require verification of this status by a suitably qualified third party (such as a doctor).
+We may require verification of this status by a suitably qualified third party.

 If you are a vulnerable customer, we may require you to re-verify that status from time to time.
 Re-verification may be required: